-5. F2SC1 Skills Class: Reinventing the Therapeutic Relationship with Rosi Reubsaet, Wiesette Krol, and Judith Vanhommerig
+5. F2SC1 Skills Class: Developmental stages guide the therapeutic relation.
+Working with a phase-oriented approach in clinical practice with Rosi Reubsaet, Wiesette Krol, & Judith Van Hommerig

 6. F2SC2 Skills Class: Healthy Adult Qualities with David Bernstein and Limor Navot

-8. F2W2 In-Congress Workshop: Preventing Burnout with Susan Simpson and Diana Kleijzen Part 1
+11. F2W2 In-Congress Workshop: Preventing Burnout with Susan Simpson and Diana Kleijzen

-9. F2W3 In-Congress Workshop: Contextual Schema Therapy and the Four Dialogues: using Chairwork to Resolve Complex Emotions, Challenge Inner Critic Modes and Develop the Capacity for Self-Witnessing and Self-Compassion with Scott Kellogg Part 1
+12. F2W3 In-Congress Workshop: Contextual Schema Therapy and the Four Dialogues: using Chairwork to Resolve Complex Emotions, Challenge Inner Critic Modes and Develop the Capacity for Self-Witnessing and Self-Compassion with Scott Kellogg & Amanda Garcia Part 1

-10. F2W4 In-Congress Workshop: Schema Coaching for Parents with Christof Loose Part 1
+13. F2W4 In-Congress Workshop: Schema Coaching for Parents with Christof Loose

-4. F2HT4 Hot Topics Session 4: Schema therapy and Corrective emotional experience in the context of shared trauma with Tijana Mirovic
+1. F2HT1 Hot Topics: Session 1: Schema therapy and Corrective emotional experience in the context of shared trauma with Tijana Mirovic

 FRIDAY LATE AFTERNOON SELECTIONS (F3)